x

 About the Cowcatcher

-Cowcatcher Magazine, published by Ballpark Impressions, is the only publication covering local model railroad, rail enthusiast and railroad-related news.
+Cowcatcher Magazine, published by Ballpark Impressions, is the only publication covering model railroad, rail enthusiast and railroad-related news.

-Cowcatcher Magazine not only has news of interest about one of America’s favorite hobbies, it features compelling articles about regional people, places, events and history, all professionally written and edited by accomplished journalists and contributors.
+Cowcatcher Magazine not only has news of interest about one of America’s favorite hobbies, it features compelling articles about people, places, events and history, all professionally written and edited by accomplished journalists and contributors.

-Unlike other publications, Cowcatcher Magazine focuses on the people of the hobby and rail enthusiast community.
+Unlike other rail-related publications, Cowcatcher Magazine focuses on the people of the hobby and rail enthusiast community.
 Coverage includes news about the model railroad and railroad industries, as well as historical societies, museums, clubs, modelers and organizations at community and national levels.

-Each issue is packed full of regional happenings within our national distribution area.
+Each issue is packed full of happenings within our national distribution area.
 Issues include a calendar of events for upcoming shows, meets and activities.

-Cowcatcher is registered in the U.S. Patent and Trademark Office.
+The Cowcatcher is registered in the U.S. Patent and Trademark Office.

 Contact Us